se2p/pynguin/docs/user/quickstart.rst

     :lines: 8-

-And that it also generated four failing test cases.
-One of which looks this:
+And that it also generated four failing test cases, one of which looks this:

 .. literalinclude:: ../source/_static/test_queue_example_failing.py
     :linenos:
     :language: python
-    :lines: 33-62
+    :lines: 20-30

 Failing test cases hereby are test cases that raised an exception during their execution.
 For now, Pynguin cannot know if an exception is expected program behavior,